UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

     except (IOError, BufferError, OSError) as the_error:
         do_something_with(the_error)

-You may want to do something different depending on which Exception it is.
+You may want to do something different depending on which exception it is.

 Multiple Exceptions
 -------------------

 As seen above, you can catch multiple exceptions in an ``except`` statement

-If you want to do something completely different with each Exception type, you can have multiple ``except`` blocks:
+If you want to do something completely different with each exception type, you can have multiple ``except`` blocks:

 .. code-block:: python